 Ankylosing spondylitis occurs when the body’s immune system begins to attack its own joints for reasons that are not yet understood.
 The joints between bones in the spine and/or the joints between the spine and the pelvis (called the sacroiliac or “SI” joints) are usually the first targets of this immune attack.

 The immune system’s attack causes inflammation in the spine.
 The body then tries to repair itself by growing new bone.
 The body’s inflammation and self-repair process works great to help heal minor injuries like a sprained ankle.
-Unfortunately in AS, this healing process is misguided.
+Unfortunately in Ankylosing Spondylitis, this healing process is misguided.
 It can lead to bone growth across joints, connecting two bones together.
-If AS is left untreated, joints in the spine and pelvis can become completely fused.
+If Ankylosing Spondylitis is left untreated, joints in the spine and pelvis can become completely fused.
 This can cause considerable stiffness and pain.
 It can also lead to disfigurement (a “hunched” posture, or a “hump” back), and changes in gait (how a person walks).

 It is important for patients to attend their rheumatologist appointments regularly, and promptly get any blood tests or scans requested by doctors.